Recent Examples of beryl from the Web

 Among the new creations is the Hopi hummingbird ring in diamonds and yellow sapphires with emerald eyes and a large beryl.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'beryl.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Mineral composed of beryllium aluminum silicate, BeAl(SiO), a commercial source of beryllium.
-Several varieties are valued as gemstones: aquamarine (pale blue-green); emerald (deep green); heliodor (golden yellow); and morganite (pink).
-Before 1925 beryl was used only as a gemstone, but since then many important uses have been found for beryllium (e.g., in nuclear reactors, space vehicles, and X-ray tubes).
+Several varieties of the mineral beryl are valued as gemstones: aquamarine (pale blue-green); emerald (deep green); heliodor (golden yellow); and morganite (pink).
+Beryl consists of a silicate of beryllium and aluminum of great hardness, and is a commercial source of beryllium.
+Before 1925 beryl was used only as a gemstone, but since then many important uses have been found for beryllium (in nuclear reactors, space vehicles, and X-ray tubes).
 No large deposits have been found, and most production is a by-product of the mining of feldspar and mica.
-Brazil is a major producer; others include Zimbabwe, South Africa, Namibia, and the U.S.
+Brazil is a major producer; others producers include Zimbabwe, South Africa, Namibia, and the USA.

 What made you want to look up beryl?
 Please tell us where you read or heard it (including the quote, if possible).